Spotted Lanternflies

 Tree of Heaven

-Residents can pursue an Open Space Project where they work alongside the Conservancy and through a signed agreement carry out invasive tree removal through contractors on behalf of the Conservancy.
+Residents can also pursue an Open Space Project where they work alongside the Conservancy and through a signed agreement carry out invasive tree removal through contractors on behalf of the Conservancy.
 Many neighbors in our community are contributing time and resources to help remove and replace invasive plants in the Open Space behind their homes.
 In some cases, the Conservancy can assist with cost-sharing to help residents complete an invasive plant removal or restoration project.
-We value our community’s involvement, and with such limited time and resources within the Conservancy, we value working with Willowsford residents who embrace our mission alongside us.
-For more information on how to get involved, reach out to us via our contact form or read more on Open Space Projects on our website: Open Space Projects | Willowsford Conservancy & Farm.
+With such limited time and resources within the Conservancy, we value working with Willowsford residents who embrace our mission alongside us.
+For more information on how to get involved, reach out to us via our contact form or read more on Open Space Projects section on our website.

 Thank you for your attention and assistance in tackling these invasive challenges.